Mystery01092000/ImageFilterandArtwork/README.md

 # ImageFilterandArtwork
-Apply filter to an image using deep learning.
+Apply filter to an image using deep learning(CNN) .
 Neural Style Transfer and VGG pre-trained model to apply filter on a given image.

 ## Objective :
 Our main objective is to use 2 images and considering 2nd image as a filter we transform the first image to look alike.